An in-camera comparison of the most popular SD memory cards and their performance in the M6.

 Do I need a UHS-II memory card?

-Since the Canon M6 doesn’t have UHS-II technology, you’ll get not the benefit of using UHS-II cards in-camera.
-Only buy UHS-II cards if you want fast speed when transferring to your computer from a UHS-II card reader.
+Since the Canon M6 doesn’t support UHS-II, you won’t get the benefit of using UHS-II cards in-camera.
+Only buy UHS-II cards if you want high transfer speeds when using a UHS-II card reader.

 What Size Memory Card Should I Get, 32GB or 64GB?

-I use 32GB cards if I’m just shooting photos and I rarely fill the cards.
-If I’m shooting photos with some videos here and there I’ll need a 64GB card.
+I use 32GB cards when I’m just shooting photos, and I rarely fill them.
+If I’m shooting photos with some videos here and there, I’ll need a 64GB card.

 Best SD Memory Card Canon EOS M6 | Bottom Line